LucaStobbione/LucaStobbione/README.md

   - Bank of America – London (Sales & Trading)

 - **Euromobiliare Advisory SIM – Asset Management Intern**
-  - *VBA automation* of Excel to monitor portfolios for portfolio managers
+  - *VBA automation* in Excel to monitor portfolios for portfolio managers
   - End-of-day macro and market reports

 These experiences reinforced my motivation to pursue a **front-office trading career**.